Table of Contents

-The more common plan type is the education savings plan.
-This approach is more flexible, as you're saving money that can be used at any university or college, and the money can be applied to all qualified educational expenses.
+- This approach is more flexible.
+You're saving money that can be used at any university or college, and then can be applied to all qualified educational expenses.

 Other Options to Consider

 These fees may be collected by the plan itself, the state sponsor of the plan, or both.

 Where to Buy a 529 Plan

 You can invest in a 529 plan through a registered representative or from an investment company directly.
-Registered representatives can provide you with informed recommendations to help choose the best plan for you, especially as a part of your family's larger financial plan.
+Registered representatives can provide you with informed recommendations to help choose the best plan for you, especially as a part of your family's larger financial strategy.
 Those who are comfortable doing the research on their own can certainly invest directly through a plan as well.

 Before setting up a 529 plan, it can help to do your research.
 The next step could be calling your registered representative, or spending time looking at your state's plan to see if it offers benefits you can't get elsewhere.
 You can even set up some 529 plans without funding them right away, adding money on a regular basis or in lump sums.
 The goal is for the investment to grow over a long period, giving you plenty of time to save for college without paying taxes on the earnings, until your child (or children) is ready to put the money to good use!